The Target Polish: A New Approach to Outlier-Resistant Non-Negative Matrix Factorization: Materials and methods

-where the weight function \(G_{ij}\), e.g. the one defined in equation \ref{eq:cim} or equation \ref{eq:huber}, is chosen for specific robustness objectives.
-Note that \(G_{ij}\) is determined by using the Frobenius distance between the current factorization and \(X\), rather than \(\tilde{X}\).
+where the weight function \(G_{ij}\), e.g. the one defined in equation \ref{eq:cim} or equation \ref{eq:huber}, is chosen for specific robustness purposes.
+Note that \(G_{ij}\) is determined by using the Frobenius distance between the current factorization and \(X\), rather than between the current factorization and \(\tilde{X}\).
 Next, the factorization error is minimized against \(\tilde{X}\) instead of \(X\), using the adaptive optimization criterion:

-Importantly, to ensure computational efficiency, \(\tilde{X}\) is not updated after every iteration, as its updating process requires modifying the weighting matrix, which depends on the time-consuming calculation of the error matrix for \(X\).
-Instead, the update frequency is controlled based on the relative change in the polished target between successive updates:
+Importantly, to ensure computational efficiency, \(\tilde{X}\) is not polished again after every iteration, as its updating process requires modifying the weighting matrix, which depends on the time-consuming calculation of the error matrix for \(X\).
+Instead, the update frequency is based on the relative change in a small sample of the polished target between the current iteration, denoted as \(\tilde{X}_{current} \) , and the previous update, denoted as \(\tilde{X}_{ref}\) :